-- 68.1 The PSC must keep under continuous review whether the appropriate professional qualification standard is being maintained by each Division in the setting, delivery and marking of examinations. - 68.2 Where there is material failure on the part of a Division to meet the required standard, the PSC must report to the Council with appropriate recommendations which can include recommending that the right of the Division to qualify Chartered Secretaries and/or Chartered Governance Professionals (as the case may be) should be suspended or removed until such time as remedial actions have been put in place and are assessed as robust.
+- 69.1 The PSC must keep under continuous review whether the appropriate professional qualification standard is being maintained by each Division through its assessment schemes. - Where there is material failure on the part of a Division to meet the required standard, the PSC must report to the Council with appropriate recommendations which can include recommending that the right of the Division to qualify Chartered Secretaries and/or Chartered Governance Professionals (as the case may be) should be suspended or removed until such time as remedial actions have been put in place and are assessed as robust.